fewbits/ansible-laws/README.md

   - Count to 10 and start writing

 ### 3. Thou shalt use Roles
   - What you'll do can be reused?
-Pick a role;
+Pick a `role`;
-  - The Role doesn't yet exist?
+  - The `role` doesn't yet exist?
 Create a new one;
-  - The new Role is generic and can be reused?
+  - The new `role` is generic and can be reused?
 No?
 So, change it!

 ### 4. Thou shalt always choose Modules in the right order
-  When you need a Module, start looking for:
+  When you need a module, start looking for:
   - Official (`ansible-modules`)
   - Extra (`ansible-modules-extra`)
   - Community (modules maintained by community)